 - Involvement from military groups often requires substantial government paperwork.
-Flyovers and parachute jumps will also require FAA approval to be handled by the host.
-Please allow adequate lead team to coordinate. - Involvement from national touring military groups such as the Air Force Wings of Blue or Army Golden Knights may require costs of travel such as hotel rooms, per diems, rental vehicles and even air travel if a military transport cannot be arranged. - Host connections with local military bases may be more cost-effective in arranging military involvement. - No messages about military recruitment should be incorporated into on-field performances. - General messages paying tribute to all military personnel and thanking the particular military unit which has performed are encouraged (e.g., "Ladies and gentlemen let's give a big round of applause for tonight's performance from the United States Air Force Heartland of America Band... and for all of the American service men and women who they proudly represent."). - Request for any type of presence on-site (e.g. booth space, interactive elements, inflatables, giveaway items or space within an NCAA fan festival) is not permitted unless discussed with your NCAA point person who would in turn discuss with the NCAA corporate relationships team.
+Fly-overs and parachute jumps will also require FAA approval to be handled by the host.
+Please allow adequate lead team to coordinate. - Involvement from national touring military groups such as the Air Force Wings of Blue or Army Golden Knights may require costs of travel such as hotel rooms, per diems, rental vehicles and even air travel if a military transport cannot be arranged. - Host connections with local military bases may be more cost-effective in arranging military involvement. - No messages about military recruitment should be incorporated into on-field performances. - General messages paying tribute to all military personnel and thanking the particular military unit which has performed are encouraged (e.g., "Let's give a big round of applause for tonight's performance from the United States Air Force Heartland of America Band... and for all of the American military service personnel who they proudly represent."). - Request for any type of presence on-site (e.g., booth space, interactive elements, inflatables, giveaway items or space within an NCAA fan festival) is not permitted unless discussed with your NCAA point person who would in turn discuss with the NCAA corporate relationships team.

-- Campus and venue rules must be considered when developing the presentation. - All performing or volunteering military groups should be provided complimentary access to watch the championship before or after their presentation if possible.
-Please discuss this with your NCAA point person. - When several military groups are in attendance and recognized during one game/session of a multi-day championship, you may want to consider a theme night "Military Appreciation Day/Night."
+- Campus and venue rules must be considered when developing the presentation. - Please discuss with your NCAA point person if providing complimentary access to watch the championship before or after their presentation is appropriate and possible. - When several military groups are in attendance and recognized during one game/session of a multi-day championship, you may want to consider a theme night "Military Appreciation Day/Night."
 This should be discussed with your NCAA point person.
 Marketing should also be involved if you do a theme night.